AnyBlok/anyblok-book/en/02_project/03_structure.md

             self.registry.Example.insert(name="An example")
 ```

-As you can see a python package can contains one or more bloks.
+As you can see a python package can contain one or more bloks.

-An anyblok application project is a blok by itself that will have requirements
+An Anyblok application project is a blok by itself that will have requirements
 to some other bloks published in other python packages or within the same
 package.